US arrests Mexican immigrant 'dreamer' in Seattle

 Adams said he believes Ramirez was apprehended by mistake.

 "I don't think this has to do with any change in policy; I just think it was an enforcement procedure gone wrong," Adams said.
-"Hopeful they're going to come to their senses."
+"Hopefully they're going to come to their senses."

-Note: This story has been changed to reflect the correct spelling of Emily Langlie's last name.